 The Group has an established control framework with respect to the measurement of fair values.
-This includes the management that reports directly to the Executive Directors who will then have the overall responsibility for all significant fair value measurements.
+This includes the management that reports directly to the Executive Directors who will then have the overall responsibility for all significant fair value measurements, including Level 3 fair values.